 - These treats may keep in the freezer for up to 3 months.

 What kind of chocolate should I use for this recipe?

 - Use chocolate chips or a chocolate bar that you really enjoy eating on its own.

 - You will definitely taste the chocolate, so use something you like.

-- Use Dutch Processed or a dark cocoa powder if you want really dark colored chocolate cereal treats.
+- Use Dutch Processed or dark cocoa powder if you want really dark-colored chocolate cereal treats.

 - I personally used Hershey’s Special Dark Chips, as well as, Hershey’s Special Dark Cocoa Powder.

-- It’s really dark in color, so just note that if you use a different brand of cocoa power, your treats may look a bit lighter than mine do.
+- It’s really dark in color, so just note that if you use a different brand of cocoa powder, your treats may look a bit lighter than mine do.